A Strong Bisimulation for a Classical Term Calculus

-\edu{This methodology consisting in identifying an appropriate notion of \plain\ form and meaningful computation, both over terms, allows for a strong bisimulation to surface.
+This methodology consisting in identifying an appropriate notion of \plain\ form and meaningful computation, both over terms, allows for a strong bisimulation to surface.
 This requires establishing a corresponding distinction between multiplicative and exponential steps in the underlying term semantics.
-We propose following this same methodology for the classical case.} However, as we will see, the notion of \plain\ computation as well as that of meaningful one are not so easy to construct.
-We next briefly introduce Parigot's $\calcLambdaMu$-calculus~\cite{Parigot92,Parigot93} and $\sigma$-equivalence as introduced by Laurent~\cite{Laurent03}.
+We propose following this same methodology for the classical case.
+However, as we will see, the notion of \plain\ computation as well as that of meaningful one are not so easy to construct for Parigot's $\calcLambdaMu$-calculus.
+We next briefly introduce this calculus as well as the notion of $\sigma$-equivalence as presented by Laurent.